Technical Introduction

 - Auction — The five phases of the periodic batch auction

-- Serving — Thompson Sampling, cold start, fair selection
+- Serving — Thompson Sampling, cold start, fair selection, pin-honoring

 - Pacing — PI control, self-tuning, traffic shape learning